Over the years, I’ve been on many business trips, and how successful they were almost always came down to how well they were planned.

 Years ago, I had a last minute business trip to Amsterdam where I spent a few hours and a lot of stress trying to find affordable accommodation in the city.
 It turns out my employer had already arranged a place for me to stay with a colleague.
 Even if you think you know who’ll plan your trip, ask!

-If you’re responsible for booking your flight, and you’re looking to save money, be sure to check out our post on six easy steps for nailing the cheapest flight.
-To start, we really love getting a quick price comparison on Google Flights or Skyscanner.
+If you’re responsible for booking your flight, and you’re looking to save money, be sure to check out our post on six easy steps for nailing the cheapest flight. o start, we really love getting a quick price comparison on Google Flights (here are a few great tips for using Google Flights) or Skyscanner.
 Check flights on Skyscanner.

 If you’re flying regularly for business, be sure to sign up for an airlines loyalty program, and book with them as much as possible.
 This can translate into some great upgrades and free flights as well as other perks.

 So you don’t worry about work while you’re away, and to ease your transition back when you return, try to get your affairs in order at your office before you leave.